bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + config gap <number>

-  The gap-option sets the length in grid unit that indicates the gap.
+  The gap-option is used to express a gap between two points.
 It is currently used by the drawlinesegcong-operation when it needs to determine the gap between the bars when it is instructed to draw double-bar or triple-bar.
-If not set it defaults to 0.15.
+  It is also used by the drawanglearc-operation to determine the distance between the text and the outer ring of the arc.
+  It does not have a default value, and each operation would determine its own default if it is not set.